eirikhanasand/iikg2001/exam/exam21.md

 4. Lack of encryption.

 ## Question 42
-When software is purchased from a third party instead of being built in-house, it is imperative to have contractual protection in place and have the software requirements explicitly specified in which of the following?
+When software is purchased from a third party instead of being built in-house, it is imperative to have contractual protection in place and have the software requirements explicitly specified in which of the following?<br/>
 Select one alternative:

 1. Project plan.